My shopping cart

 Watch my Youtube video to learn visually how to measure your waist:

 Measuring tools you may need:

-- measuring tape or ruler, thin rope/string/thread, scissors
+Measuring tape or ruler, thin rope/string/thread, and scissors.

 Use a string, thin rope, or tape measure to measure your waist.
 Wrap your measuring tool from the back to the front of your body.
 Measure low, under your navel, and allow room for your measuring tool to rest comfortably against your skin.